 - 1. Course diagrams must show, with arrows, the direction each obstacle must be taken, and markers or a line must indicate the start and finish of the course.
 Any In & Out must be marked as elements A and B and will count as one jump. i.e. 4A, 4B. - 2.
 All jumps used in this class must be collapsible. - 3.
 There will be a minimum of four and a maximum of six jumps.
 Obstacles may be jumped more than once.
-A course will have a maximum of 8 jumping efforts. - 4.
-The jumps can range in height from twelve to twenty-four inches (in the jump-off this will change to a minimum of twelve to a maximum of thirty inches). - 5.
-Jumps will be made of 1-1 1/2" schedule 40 PVC piping or other suitable lightweight material with jump cups, not to include pegs, nails, bolts, etc. EXCEPT to secure the jump cups in place. - 6.
-All jumps must be a minimum of five (5) feet wide, with a minimum of twenty (20) feet between jumps, with the exception of an in and out.
+A course will have a maximum of 8 jumping efforts.

-- 7. Uprights are to be a maximum of forty (40) inches in height. - 8.
-Any decorations or jump wings must not protrude more than twenty-four (24) inches from the uprights. - 9.
-All jumps must have a ground pole. - 10.
+- 4. An In & Out is considered a combination obstacle and is scored as such.
+Refusal of one element of the in and out requires of the retaking of both elements.
+Faults are accrued at all parts of a combination obstacle. - 5.
+The jumps can range in height from twelve to twenty-four inches (in the jump-off this will change to a minimum of twelve to a maximum of thirty inches). - 6.
+Jumps will be made of 1-1 1/2" schedule 40 PVC piping or other suitable lightweight material with jump cups, not to include pegs, nails, bolts, etc. EXCEPT to secure the jump cups in place. - 7.
+All jumps must be a minimum of five (5) feet wide, with a minimum of twenty (20) feet between jumps, with the exception of an in and out. - 8.
+Uprights are to be a maximum of forty (40) inches in height. - 9.
+Any decorations or jump wings must not protrude more than twenty-four (24) inches from the uprights. - 10.
+All jumps must have a ground pole. - 11.
 The distance between the two jumps in an In & Out should be 10-12 feet.
 An In & Out should never be the first jump in the course.